Anant/Cassandra.Toolkit/docs/setup/README.md

     - [Datastax Enterprise Installation Guide](https://docs.datastax.com/en/landing_page/doc/landing_page/installProducts.html)
 - [Ansible Installation](https://github.com/locp/ansible-role-cassandra)

+Note that you will need to know the ips of the nodes in your cluster for the next step.

+Once your cluster is up and running, continue to the next step to install Cassandra.toolkit on your cluster.

 # Installing Cassandra.toolkit on your cluster

 Now that your Cassandra cluster is up and running, you are ready to install the toolkit onto your cluster.